Name and background

 - When will Advance HE be operational?

-The revised structure for Advance HE agency will be in place for Wednesday 1 August 2018 following a period of sector consultation – to include clients based outside the UK.
+The revised structure for Advance HE agency will be in place for Wednesday 1 August 2018 following a period of sector (in the UK and internationally) consultation.

 - When will the sector be consulted?